mixxxdj/manual/source/chapters/user_interface.rst

    The Microphone section

-The microphone section is **hidden** in the default :ref:`Mixxx user interface <interface-overview>`.
-Click the :ref:`MIC <interface-expansion-buttons>` button in the mixer section, or use the specific :ref:`appendix-shortcuts` to show or hide the section.
+The microphone section is **hidden** in the default :ref:`Mixxx user interface
+<interface-overview>`.
+Click the :ref:`MIC <interface-expansion-buttons>`
+button in the mixer section, or use the specific :ref:`appendix-shortcuts` to show or hide the section.

-**Setup the microphone**

-.. versionadded:: 2.0
-   Microphone can accept stereo or mono input now.

-* Most computers have built-in microphones, while some are connected through USB.
-  These work adequately, but don't expect them to be high-quality.
-* The best solution is to connect a good external microphone to the “Mic” or “Line” input on your audio device.
-If available, use the “Gain” knob on the device to adjust the input signal.
-* Select the microphone input in :menuselection:`Preference --> Sound Hardware --> Input --> Microphone` and
-  click :guilabel:`Apply`.
+.. seealso:: The :ref:`microphones` chapter has detailed instructions for
+             setting up microphones with various hardware.

 Microphone Controls
 -------------------